jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02c.md

   - resist cuts in money-wages.
   - do not go on strike for every rise in the cost of living*.

-> *Superphysics Note: This is actually the weakness of working class that is subtly exploited by the profit and rent earning class
+{{< n n="This is actually the weakness of working class that is subtly exploited by the profit and rent earning class" >}}